Important Notice: Dangerous Buildings

 Building Control Surveyors provide technical support to the Council's Licensing Section, which is responsible for the issuing of Public Entertainments Licences.

 Owing to the size of the area being covered and a more flexible approach to early morning and late afternoon visits being adopted, there will no longer be any set time that surveyors can be contacted in the office.
-The only way to speak to them direct will be to leave a message on 0161 342 2637/ 2638 for them to ring you back when they become available.
-Alternatively Send a message to Building Control.
+The only way to speak to them direct will be to leave a message using the contact details at the bottom of this page

 Please also note due to the limited size of the building control team it is no longer possible to have surveyors dedicated to a specific area/project and you may see a number of different surveyors during the course of your project.